Punchyou/flavors_of_physics_Ds_decay/proposal.md

 ## Datasets and Inputs

 As described in the [flavors of physics](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) project, the $D_s \to φπ$ decay has a very similar topology as the *tau* decay and their datasets share almost the same features.
-In the *tau* decay problem, the Ds decay data is used as part of the the CERN evaluation process for that problem.
+In the *tau* decay problem, the Ds decay data is used as part of the CERN evaluation process.
 This dataset will be used as the main dataset of the $D_s \to φπ$ decay problem solution.

-This is a labelled dataset (the label ‘signal’ being ‘1’ for decays happening (signal events) and ‘0’ for decays not happening (background events)) to train the classifier.
+This is a labeled dataset of 16.410 samples and 46 features, which are described below.
+The *signal* column classifies the samples into *signal events* (decays happening) denoted with *1* and *background events* (decays not happening) denoted with *0*.
+The dataset is balanced, with 8.205 signal events and 8.205 background events.

+The features of the dataset are described below:
 * FlightDistance - Distance between Ds and PV (primary vertex, the original protons collision point).
 * FlightDistanceError - Error on FlightDistance.
 * LifeTime - Life time of Ds candidate.